-There’s not a PC gamer out there that can say that they never head of Valve’s Steam.
+There’s not a PC gamer out there that can say that they have never heard of Valve’s Steam.

 Steam is currently the world’s biggest video game digital distribution platform, holding somewhere around 75% of the world’s market.

-With growing success in America, Europe, and Asia, it goes without saying that their client is multilingual too.
+With growing success in America, Europe, and Asia, their client is multilingual too.

 Follow this step-by-step guide if you accidentally downloaded and installed the English version.

-How to change your Steam Client’s language easily
+How can I change my Steam Client’s Language?

-4. Go to the Interface tab, then click on the drop down menu, next to the Select the language you want Steam to use (Requires Steam to restart)
+4. Go to the Interface tab, then click on the drop down menu, next to the Select the language you want Steam to use (Requires Steam to restart) option.

-- Select your desired language from the drop-down menu
+5. Select your desired language from the drop-down menu.

 You should also know that changing the language of the Steam client doesn’t also mean the language within games will change as well.

-In order to change the language in-game, you’ll have to do it manually, with each game at a time.
+To change the language in-game, you’ll have to do it manually, with each game at a time.
 To do that, follow the steps below:

-Both these sites come with their own client, similarly to Steam’s, but with a much simpler interface.
+Both these sites come with their client, similar to Steam’s, but with a much simpler interface.